How long does it take to get a CDL?

 - 10-Hour Off-Duty Rest: Minimum 10-hour break between driving periods

-Sleeper Berth Provision: Can split 10-hour rest as 8 hours sleeper + 2 hours off-duty (or vice versa)
+Sleeper Berth: Can split 10-hour rest as 8 hours sleeper + 2 hours off-duty (or vice versa)

 What happens if I violate HOS rules?